Neural Additive Models for Location Scale and Shape: A Framework for Interpretable Neural Regression Beyond the Mean: Benchmarking

-One of the advantages of NAMLSS compared to DNNs is the feature level interpretability.
+One of the strengths of the NAMLSS, in contrast to the DNNs, is its interpretability at the feature level.
 Similar to NAMs, we can plot and visually analyze the results (see Figures \ref{Fig:medinc} and \ref{Fig:long_lat}).
 Additionally, we are able to accurately depict shifts in variance in the underlying data.
 It is, for example, clearly distinguishable, that with a larger median income, the house prices tend to vary much stronger than with a smaller median income (see Figure \ref{Fig:medinc}).
-A piece of information, that is lost in the models focusing solely on mean predictions.
-Additionally, we are capable of accurately representing sharp price jumps around the location of San Francisco, depicted by the jumps in the graphs for longitude and latitude (see Figure \ref{Fig:long_lat}) as compared to GAMLSS, NAMLSS are additionally capable of representing jagged shape functions.
+A piece of information, that is lost in the models focusing solely on mean predictions

-For the Insurance dataset, which is only comprised of 1338 observations, we unsurprisingly find strong performances of the classical statistical models.
-NAMLSS perform similarly to NAMs in terms of pure predictive power and perform similarly to DNNs in terms of log-likelihoods.